nadia8666/CRMod/README.md

 ## Characters:

-- Mario, Up B no longer has special fall and will turn you around if holding opposite direction, jumps persist
+- Mario, Up B no longer has special fall and will turn you around if holding opposite direction, refills 1 jump